zriyansh/signoz.io/blog/2021-08-25-open-source-datadog-alternative.md

   - signoz
 ---

-More and more companies are now shifting to a cloud-native & microservices based architecture.
+More and more companies are now shifting to a cloud-native & microservices-based architecture.
 Having an application monitoring tool is critical in this world because you can’t just log into a machine and figure out what’s going wrong.

 <!--truncate-->